differentpla-net/differentpla-net.github.io/_drafts/network-protocols.md

 - Motivated by: messages larger than the MTU are split.
   - Are there any tools to deliberately introduce splits?
     - If you've got a length prefix, it probably fits in the packet, so you don't need to deal with it being split in two.
 You _should_.
     - If the sender catenates a bunch of messages, at _that_ point, the size prefix might straddle the packet boundary.
+They might do this because of Nagle, e.g.
 - How to detect size?
   - Length prefix.
+    - Refer to Heartbleed, etc., here>
   - Terminator, particularly in text-based formats.
   - You know what message it is (based on magic number), so you know how large it is.
     - Doesn't work for compatibility -- if you see a message that you don't recognise, you don't know how to skip it, e.g.
     - On the other hand, if you don't recognise a message, that would be bad as well, right?
+    - Doesn't allow variable-length messages, which means things like strings are constrained to fixed sizes (truncation is bad) or padded (waste of space).
+That waste of space isn't so important in memory, where cache line alignment stuff might dominate, but it's important on the network, where space is usually at a premium.
+- Compression.
 - Version negotiation.
   - You don't want to send messages that the other end doesn't understand.
   - Upon connecting, the server could advertise its protocol version as the first message.